sftchance/remus/README.md

 **Without Remus, you would have to:**

-Without ts-reset:
+Without Remus:

 - 🚨 build the primitives of every protocol yourself.
 - 🤦 re-implement logic and code that's already been battle-tested.
 - 😡 spend more time writing code than architecting the model.

-ts-reset smooths over these hard edges, just like a CSS reset does in the browser.
+Remus makes the hard things easy and the easy things trivial.
+It's a way to write less code and unlock the power of ecosystem interoperability sooner without having to establish your own stack.

 **With Remus:**